LiveBench/LiveBench/README.md

 python show_livebench_result.py --bench-name live_bench/reasoning/web_of_lies_new_prompt
 ```

-## Evaluating New Models and Configuring API Parameters
+## Evaluating New Models and Configuring API Parametersdee

 Any API-based model for which there is an OpenAI compatible endpoint should work out of the box using the `--api-base` and `--api-key` (or `--api-key-name`) arguments.
 If you'd like to override the name of the model for local files (e.g. saving it as `deepseek-v3` instead of `deepseek-chat`), use the `--model-display-name` argument.
 You can also override values for temperature and max tokens using the `--force-temperature` and `--max-tokens` arguments, respectively.